OpenEvalProject/evals/manuscripts/elife-83712/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/83712/elife-83712-fig9-v2.jpg)

 **Figure 9.:** (A) Immunofluorescence images of CKPC-1 stable cells transfected with GFP or CYRI-B-p17-GFP.
 Cells were transfected with LPAR1-mCherry and seeded on fibronectin-coated coverslips.
 Cells were starved overnight and the next day 10% foetal bovine serum (FBS) was used to stimulate the uptake of LPAR1.
 Vesicles (marked by LPAR1-mCherry) are shown as black dots, DAPI (yellow) was used to visualise the nuclei.
 Scale bars, 10 µm.
 Magenta dotted boxes show the magnified area of interest and cyan arrows show the internalised vesicles.
 Scale bars, 5 µm.
 (B) Quantification of the number of LPAR1-positive vesicles in each condition.
 Scatter plot is presented as super plots and every independent biological repeat is coloured differently.
-Mean ± SEM; one-way ANOVA followed by Tukey’s multiple comparisons test was performed, n=4 (from a total of ≥35 cells for each condition). p-Value as indicated, ns = not significant.Figure 9—source data 1.Figure 9B.
+Mean ± SEM; one-way ANOVA followed by Tukey’s multiple comparisons test was performed, n=4 (from a total of ≥35 cells for each condition). p-Value as indicated, ns = not significant.

 ## Discussion